QMeCha: quantum Monte Carlo package for fermions in embedding environments: Many-particle Hamiltonian

 \subsection{Screening of the interactions}

-Both interaction potentials in eqs. \ref{eq:v_Of} and \ref{eq:v_Cf} present divergences when a fermionic particle approaches the particles in the QDOs (centers and drudons) or the point charges present in the embedding potential, or when the drudons approach the molecular nuclei.
+Both interaction potentials in eqs. \ref{eq:v_Of}, \ref{eq:v_OC}, and \ref{eq:v_Cf} present divergences when a fermionic particle approaches the particles in the QDOs (centers and drudons) or the point charges present in the embedding potential, or when the drudons approach the molecular nuclei, and the point charges on the other QDOs.
 In order to cure such divergences the total wavefunction of the system must include the description of all the cusps' conditions as described in Section \ref{sssec:cusps}.
-An alternative, and more efficient approach, that we use to screen the short-range interaction between the fermions, the two QDO particles and the point charges is that of introducing a damping function to remove the divergence of the Coulomb interactions.
-In ref. \citenum{Ditte2025} the study of different screen functions has been presented.
-From this study it was evident that the error function damping
+Yet, the correct description of the cusps, is not able to properly account for the correct behaviour of the short range interactions between the various particles.
+Thus, an alternative, and more efficient approach, that we have used for now only to screen the short-range interaction between the fermions, the two QDO particles and the point charges is that of introducing a damping function to completely remove the divergence of the Coulomb interactions.
+In ref. \citenum{Ditte2025} the study of different screening functions and the effect on the short-range interaction regime, has been presented.
+From this study, it was evident that the error function damping, used in previous works\cite{Martyna2019,Ditte2023,Ditte2025},

-where $\sigma_{ij}$ is specified for all pairs of particles using the combination rule $\sigma_{ij}=\sqrt{\sigma_i^2+\sigma_j^2}$, already used in previous works \citenum{Martyna2019,Ditte2023,Ditte2025} was the most efficient to guarantee stability and convergence.
+where $q_i$,$q_j$, represent two charges of different particles (nuclei, drudons, fermions) and $\sigma_{ij}=\sqrt{\sigma_i^2+\sigma_j^2}$ is the cut-off parameter determined by the single cut-offs $\sigma_i$ and $\sigma_j$ of the interacting charges, was the most efficient to guarantee stability and convergence.